cyh-ustc/PB15111656/sa/answer.md

 #### 3.3

 1.
+Smart pointers：

+* unique_ptr(C++11)

+std::unique_ptr is a smart pointer that owns and manages another object through a pointer and disposes of that object when the unique_ptr goes out of scope.

+* shared_ptr(C++11)

+std::shared_ptr is a smart pointer that retains shared ownership of an object through a pointer.
+Several shared_ptr objects may own the same object.

+* weak_ptr(C++11)

+weak reference to an object managed by std::shared_ptr

+（llvm里没找到weak_ptr）

 2.
 In an effort to reduce code and executable size, LLVM does not use RTTI (e.g. dynamic_cast<>;) or exceptions.
 These two language features violate the general C++ principle of “you only pay for what you use”, causing executable bloat even if exceptions are never used in the code base, or if RTTI is never used for a class.
 Because of this, we turn them off globally in the code.
 That said, LLVM does make extensive use of a hand-rolled form of RTTI that use templates like isa<>, cast<>, and dyn_cast<>.
 This form of RTTI is opt-in and can be added to any class.
 It is also substantially more efficient than dynamic_cast<>.

 3.

+用arrayref和stringref

 The llvm::ArrayRef class is the preferred class to use in an interface that accepts a sequential list of elements in memory and just reads from them.
 By taking an ArrayRef, the API can be passed a fixed size array, an std::vector, an llvm::SmallVector and anything else that is contiguous in memory.